What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 You can also submit a photo or short video for our Photo Of The Moment spot (obviously, the photo must have some relevance to Draycott and surroundings…): just send an email to us with the photo attached.

 If you’d like to write articles, or take photos for the site, we’d love to hear from you.
 You can do as much or as little as you like.
 There is no age limit!
-We even have some schoolchildren (with parents’ permission of course) doing stuff.
+We even had some schoolchildren (with parents’ permission of course) doing stuff.

 If you’re not confident about your skills, don’t fret – we will help.
 We are pretty friendly and live right in the middle of Draycott.